vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 In this guide, we'll build a simple web blog in V.

 The benefits of using V for web:
-- A safe, fast, language with the development speed of Python and the performance of C.
+- A safe, fast, language with the development agility of Python or Ruby and the performance of C.
 - Zero dependencies: everything you need for web development comes with the language in a 1 MB package.